manishrana7/icet-manish/doc/userguide/source/glossary.rst

 =============================
 .. glossary::

-   Crystal symmetry operation
+   crystal symmetry operation
         A crystal symmetry operation for a specific lattice means that the lattice is invariant under this operation.
 An operation comprises translational and rotational components.

-   Cluster
+   cluster
         A cluster is defined as a set of points on a lattice.

-   Cluster size
+   cluster size
         The size of a cluster (commonly refered to as the cluster radius) is defined as the average distance to the geometrical center of the cluster.

-   Cluster space
+   cluster space
         The set of clusters into which a structure can be decomposed.

-   Cutoff
+   cutoff
         Cutoffs define the longest allowed distance between two atoms in a cluster for each order.

-   Orbit
-   Orbits
+   orbit
         An orbit is defined as a set of symmetry equivalent clusters.